Order-4 apeirogonal tiling

 In geometry, the order-4 apeirogonal tiling is a regular tiling of the hyperbolic plane.
-It is a way of covering the hyperbolic plane—a non-Euclidean surface with constant negative curvature—with a repeating pattern of identical shapes without gaps or overlaps.
+It covers the hyperbolic plane, which is a non-Euclidean surface with constant negative curvature, with a repeating pattern of congruent shapes that fill the plane completely without gaps or overlaps.

-This tiling is constructed from apeirogons, which are polygons with an infinite number of sides.
-In this specific pattern, four of these apeirogons meet at each vertex.
-It can be seen as the hyperbolic equivalent of the familiar square tiling of the Euclidean plane, where four squares meet at each vertex.
-Its Schläfli symbol is {∞,4}, with the "4" indicating that four polygons meet at a vertex and the "∞" indicating that the polygon used is an apeirogon.
+This tiling is made from apeirogons, which are polygons with infinitely many sides.
+In this pattern, four apeirogons meet at each vertex.
+It can be understood as the hyperbolic analogue of the square tiling of the Euclidean plane, where four squares meet at each vertex.
+Its Schläfli symbol is {∞,4}, meaning that each face has infinitely many sides and four faces meet at every vertex.